Vegan vs Vegetarian vs Plant Based Diets: Differences, Similarities and Other Diets and Lifestyles that Seek to Reduce or Exclude Animal Products

 Everyone has met a vegan, or on the opposite end of the spectrum, someone who is very much against veganism, who is nitpicking at every single choice you make and trying to find the place where you aren't doing it 100% right.
 I get it, those people are out there, but you don't have to let that guide your choices and that's something that sets us a bit apart at Brownble.
 We like to give you a different perspective on veganism that allows you to see that it's about so much more than just that individual choice. that individual meal, that one plate, that one dish, that one restaurant outing.

-What is the definition of veganism?
+Apart from what is in our meals, what is the definition of veganism?
 What does it mean to be vegan?

 "Veganism is a philosophy and way of living which seeks to exclude—as far as is possible and practicable—all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose; and by extension, promotes the development and use of animal-free alternatives for the benefit of animals, humans and the environment.
 In dietary terms it denotes the practice of dispensing with all products derived wholly or partly from animals." - The Vegan Society